Cougar baseball tops Colby 7-4

 Monday’s 9-inning contest against Colby saw a complete team effort as the Cougar pitching staff put in a stellar performance.
 WNCC utilized five pitchers in the contest.
 The pitching staff combined to allow just six hits and four runs.
 The five pitchers struck out 15 and walked just three.

-Zsidisin and Aiden Schultz were amazing on the mound as the two pitchers tossed two innings apiece and they each allowed just one hit and the two hurlers each struck out five.
+Zsidisin and Aiden Schultz tossed two innings apiece, and they each allowed just one hit and each struck out five.

 Offensively, the Cougars outhit the Trojans 8-6 with eight different players getting at least one hit.
 Drew Book and Jordan Rollins each had doubles in the game.
 Book also had two RBIs while Max Adam scored two runs.